Exercise after Back Surgery with Pilates

 Some of these exercises may include twisting, side bending, and over extension or flexion of the spine.

-If your doctor informed you not to do any heavy lifting exercise after back surgery then you should avoid any bent over positions with your back flexed or curved.
+If your doctor informed you not to do any heavy lifting exercises after your back surgery then you should avoid any bent over positions with your back flexed or curved.

 A safer alternative when picking up heavy objects is to use your legs, bending your knees with a neutral or flat back so you do not put pressure in the discs and vertebra of the lower back.